-As the Government’s ‘post-lockdown’ guidance evolves, the University will continue to implement a gradual return to campus in particular areas of work.
-Heads of School/Research Institutes/Services and their management teams will be expected to assume responsibility for implementing these University-wide plans in accordance with the agreed over-arching Principles.
+The University continues to follow the advice of the Scottish Government.
+See the Scottish Government website for the latest information.
+Heads of School/Research Institutes/Services and their management teams will be expected to assume responsibility for ensuring any return to campus activities are in line with the latest Government guidance and the agreed over-arching Principles.
 It will be for us to ensure this guidance is appropriately applied and will importantly require us to effectively communicate and engage in dialogues with our colleagues to support a seamless return to campus based working in a phased and planned way whilst ensuring the health, safety and wellbeing of our people.

 During this period of unprecedented change, colleagues may experience a range of challenges and anxieties both generally and, for some in particular, around the prospect of returning to campus or indeed to continuing to work remotely for an extended period of time.

 Heads of School/Research Institute/Service will have responsibility for the general oversight of plans in their respective areas, with line managers leading on implementation as locally directed.
 We will therefore play a key role in maintaining open, supportive and sensitive dialogue with our teams to understand individual circumstances and preferences and make decisions which balance individual needs with the business imperative of enabling a smooth transition back to campus working and the long term strategic and operational interests of the University.

 This guide is designed to assist Heads of School, Directors of Research Institute, Directors of Service and line managers with planning all returns to campus, for individuals or teams.

 This guidance and the process steps outlined below provide the approach to be followed:

 - Consider the working context of your particular unit